maduhu/Documentation/CentralLedger/central_ledger_endpoints.md

 | related\_resources.cancellation\_condition_fulfillment | String | *Optional* Proof of condition completion |

 ### Metadata Object<a name="metadata_object"></a>

+The central ledger will return a metadata object about itself allowing client's to configure themselves properly.

+A metadata object can have the following fields:

 | Name | Type | Description |
 | ---- | ---- | ----------- |